 - provide services to prevent future outside wall water damage or moisture issues during construction and remodeling.

 Historically, exterior walls on commercial structures consisted of multiple courses of masonry (mass walls) finished on the interior with plaster or other finishes.
-As construction evolved and the need for more energy efficient buildings grew, exterior wall technology and practice changed dramatically.
-Today, most exterior walls are very thin in comparison to mass walls of the 19th century and have considerably more insulation, air barriers, drainage components, and multiple, complex cladding systems integrated with curtain wall and other components.
+As construction evolved and the need for more energy-efficient buildings grew, exterior wall technology and practice changed dramatically.
+Today, most exterior walls are very thin compared to the mass walls of the 19th century.
+They have more insulation, air barriers, drainage components, and multiple, complex cladding systems integrated with curtain walls and other features.

 When discussing exterior walls today, we are primarily talking about cladding technology and components.

 Cladding technology and components have proliferated considerably over the last ten years.
 While all this can be mind-numbing, there are two primary cladding types to consider:

 Surface sealed cladding means precisely that: moisture is not intended to penetrate beyond the exterior surface of the cladding.

 A moisture-managed cladding will manage and control moisture that penetrates beyond the exterior surface to a drainage plane safely back out to the exterior of the building.

 How we can help solve or prevent water or moisture wall damage